 The electric eyes installed in this garage measured 17" above the garage floor.
 A child or pet could

 easily crawl underneath these sensors undetected and could be seriously injured by the garage door.

 Something else that should be checked is the balance of the garage door’s spring(s).
-Some garage doors have springs installed on the outer side of the garage door tracks.
-These types of springs are called counterbalance springs (or extension springs) and should also have containment cables run down the counterbalance springs’ centers to help contain a spring if one or both were to break.
+Some garage doors have springs installed on the outer sides of the garage door tracks.
+These types of springs are called counterbalance springs (or extension springs) and should also have containment cables run down the springs’ centers to help contain a spring if one or both were to break.
 Otherwise, a broken spring under considerable force could become a projectile in the garage and hit someone causing serious injury (or worse).

-The other type of garage spring system is a central torsion spring installed above the garage door opening.
+The other type of garage spring system is a central torsion spring normally installed above the garage door opening.
 Both types of springs help support the weight of the garage door.
 Either type of springs’ balance can be tested by fully closing the door and then taking the garage door off of its track (called the "trolley") by pulling the rope with the red handle.
 This is also how you’d manually operate the garage door during a power outage.
 Once the door is now able to be manually operated, the door should be opened by hand slowly into the half open position.
 If the door stays in position half way open and also is easily controlled when manually closed (in order words, the garage door doesn’t fall by itself), then the spring(s) is properly working.
 If the door feels heavy and falls into the closed position or won’t stay in position when half opened (or won't open at all), this indicates an unbalanced or damaged spring system that needs repair.
-This sort of repair should only be performed by a qualified garage door professional; these springs are under enormous force and can injure or kill someone not properly trained to work with them.
+Garage door spring repairs should only be performed by a qualified garage door professional; these springs are under enormous force and can injure or kill someone not properly trained to work with them.

 A torsion spring installed above a garage door.
 Also, notice the red handle